vanderbilt-data-science/ai-training-day/gemma-multi-gpu-peft.md

 ## Step 2: Prepare the Environment

-Navigate to your preferred working directory and create a new directory for the LLaMA fine-tuning project:
+Navigate to your preferred working directory and create a new directory for the Gemma fine-tuning project:

 ```bash
 cd /raid/username